2021 Summer Deaflympics: Calendar

 In the following calendar for the events held in Caxias do Sul, each blue box represents an event competition.
 The yellow boxes represent days during which medal-awarding finals for a sport are held.
 The number in each yellow box represents the number of finals that are contested on that day.
 This schedule doesn´t include the bowling events.

 Participating nations

-Belarusian and Russian will not compete at the event after a ban as a result of the Russian invasion of Ukraine.
-Great Britain and China also withdrew from the competition because of the worsening conditions related to the COVID-19 pandemic at the country.
+Athletes from Russia and Belarus were barred from competing at the event after a ban as a result of the Russian invasion of Ukraine.Australia,China and Great Britain withdrew from the competition because of the worsening conditions related to the COVID-19 pandemic at their countries.

 72 National Deaf Sports Federations sent their delegations to Caxias do Sul and Kuala Lumpur: